Richmond Public Market is decorated with red decor to usher the Chinese New Year, just like every Chinese mall in Richmond.

 I like the hardwood floor and the table lined with red table cloth.

 We ordered 4 skewers of grilled lamb while waiting for our main dish.
 The lamb skewer was good; 99 cents each.
-More on following page.
-Click here to continue reading
+Continue reading

 Ben brought me to Crystal Mall for lunch on one of the weekend that he was in town.
 He knew that I’m too lazy to drive all the way to Burnaby by myself.